allengour/iris/README.md

 # iris
 Making the world a more colorful place.
 Iris is a voice assistant for the visually impaired.

 Built at nwhacks 2019.
 It was fun.
+Make sure to check out our devpost [here](https://devpost.com/software/iris-ncxz9e).

 ### Steps to use: